Ask A Healer Nutrition Series

 Most companies that sell organic products are open to giving consumers more information because they are in touch with the concerns about purity.

-To read more about why some feel grass fed cattle are healthier, visit American Grass Fed Beef.
+Learn more about grass fed beef benefits.
 Interestingly, I couldn't find a similar resource extolling the virtues of grain fed beef....If you know of one, let me know.

 Before You Eat Beef, Consider What the Cow Has Eaten - How healthy is the beef you are consuming?